Rupam0710/Euromonitor-International-Work/Readme.txt

 This repository contains all the works of Euromonitor International.
+All the projects are placed in it in different branches.
+All have its specific name and Number.
+You can view the projects code by visiting different branches.
+Thank You!!!